gkangho/DataMiningProject_TechNewsRecommendation/README.md

 **Part 1: Scarping & Crawling**

 Collect data(articles) to make a dataset.
-Beware of follow corresponding sites robot.txt or policy.
+Beware of follow corresponding sites robots.txt or policy.

 **Part 2: Data Preparation**

 Cleans and preprocesses text data for further analysis to reduce noise.

 **Part 3: Clustering**